symfony/symfony-docs/reference/forms/types/collection.rst

 In both cases, no input fields would render unless your ``emails`` data array already contained some emails.

-In this simple example, it's still impossible to add new addresses or remove existing addresses.
+In this simple example, it is still impossible to add new addresses or remove existing addresses.
 Adding new addresses is possible by using the `allow_add`_ option (and optionally the `prototype`_ option) (see example below).
 Removing emails from the ``emails`` array is possible with the `allow_delete`_ option.